flejmer/DarkRift2-WebSocketListener/README.md

 ##### Disclaimer #####

 `Connect` is run in Unity main thread synchronously, but the `WebSocket` connects asynchronously.
 This means that in some cases connection is still being established, but log indicates that `Connection failed`.

 Similarly, when server is not running and connection is attempted will cause a few seconds of freeze.
 Ideally, `ConnectInBackground` should be used, but current DarkRift version that is compatible with this listener (2.4.5) uses threathing for this method.
 Unfortunately threads are not available in WebGL builds.

+#### Optional ####

+I added `WebSocketUnityClient` for easier client implementation.
+You can use it instead of package included `UnityClient` if all you care about is WebSocket connection.

+To use it, copy `WebSocketUnityClient.cs` from `/Client/WebSocketUnityClient` folder and add to your Unity project.
+Similarly, copy `WebSocketUnityClientEditor.cs` form `/Client/WebSocketUnityClient/Editor` and add it to your Unity projects `Editor` folder.